The Governor's Commission on Community Service

 Recognized with numerous awards, including being named the 2024 Inspire Change Changemaker for the Denver Broncos, one of Black Enterprise’s “100 Modern BE Men,” Dr. Sims is a proud member of Kappa Alpha Psi Fraternity, Inc., and continues to inspire through his work in education, advocacy, and social justice.

-Represents knowledge of educational, training, and developmental needs of youth.
+Represents expertise in educational, training, and developmental needs of youth, particularly disadvantaged youth.

 Mary Spillane